markoleptic/EncounterPlanner/README.md

 **Reminders**

--   The reminder system is highly configurable and includes over 45 individual settings, which operate independently of plans.
+-   The reminder system is highly configurable and includes over 60 individual settings, which operate independently of plans.
--   Receive visual cues for assignments with progress bars and/or message reminders.
+-   Receive visual cues for assignments with progress bars, messages, and/or icons.
 -   Receive auditory cues using text to speech and sounds.
 -   Target frames automatically receive a glow border for targeted assignments.
 -   Simulate reminders for plan from the main window.